Wholesale & MVNO

 Our Expertise

-RDC has unparalleled expertise in wholesale, negotiating win-win agreements with operators for connectivity across fixed, cellular and satellite.
-We have launched successful MVNOs and operator sub-brands, developed wholesale platforms for MVNOs and MNOs launching sub-brands as well as negotiating profitable airtime deals for IoT service providers.
-RDC has performed the world’s largest number of MVNO projects.
+RDC has unparalleled expertise in wholesale and MVNO consulting.
+We negotiate win-win wholesale agreements with operators and ensure connectivity between fixed-line, cellular and satellite.
+We have launched successful MVNOs and operator sub-brands.
+Plus developed wholesale platforms for MVNOs and MNOs looking to launch sub-brands.
+Further, we negotiate profitable airtime deals service providers.
+This expertise means that RDC has performed the world’s largest number of MVNO projects.

-We also have unrivalled knowledge on MVNO and operator sub-brand knowledge all captured in our database of specific KPIs.
-We provide up to date metrics and insights on the entire MVNX ecosystem (MVNOs, MNOs, MVNEs, MVNAs) and any mobile innovator on networks (MIONs).
-You can learn about the number of MVNOs and sub-brands in specific countries or regions, what network they’re on, technologies used, subscriber numbers and more.
+We also have unrivalled knowledge on MVNO and operator sub-brands stored in our database.
+We provide up to date metrics and insights on the MVNX ecosystem (MVNOs, MNOs, MVNEs, MVNAs) and any mobile innovator on networks (MIONs).
+Our information covers the number of MVNOs and sub-brands in specific countries and regions.
+Plus their host network, technologies used, subscriber numbers and more.
 This information is hugely valuable for M&A activity, new market entry, proposition development and negotiations.

-We create disruptive strategies by encouraging players to shift away from siloed thinking and to embrace a wider ecosystem that incorporates e-commerce, social media platforms, payment systems, app developers, retail players, and content creators.
+We create disruptive wholesale and MVNO consulting strategies by encouraging players to shift away from siloed thinking.
+Our ethos is to embrace a wider ecosystem.
+We incorporate e-commerce, social media platforms, payment systems, app developers, retail players, and content creators in our solutions.

-To demonstrate our thought leadership in this area, we have developed the MIONs (Mobile Innovators on Networks) concept that brings wholesale to a new level.
+To demonstrate our thought leadership in this area, we have developed the MIONs (Mobile Innovators on Networks) concept.
 We place the most emphasis on the role of well-executed cloud-based platform architecture.
 Mobile wholesale is evolving beyond traditional MVNOs to include a new breed of innovators that we term MIONs.
-These are IoT, over-the-top (OTT players), app providers and any brand wanting to take control over their mobile connectivity experience to engage with customers.
+These are IoT, over-the-top, app providers and brands wanting to control their connectivity.
 By thinking of MIONs as one group with a common set of needs, the industry, and platforms in particular, can provide a more integrated and standardised approach.

 What are MVNOs?

 An MVNO is a carrier that does not have its own wireless network.
 Instead, it borrows the signal, coverage and network of a larger carrier.
 Some MVNOs rely on a combination of networks to support their signal.
-While MVNOs receive the same speeds and overall benefits, they don’t always get the same priority on their parent networks.
-As MVNOs don’t need to worry about network maintenance, they are able to focus more heavily on niche segments and services.
+While MVNOs receive the same speeds and overall benefits, they don’t get the same priority on their parent networks.
+As MVNOs don’t need to worry about network maintenance, they can focus more heavily on niche segments and services.

-MVNO started as a way of achieving two aims: to use up excess capacity and to increase competitiveness in the communications markets.
-Through MVNOs, wholesale has evolved from a focus on voice alone to include mobile data, messaging, fixed broadband, IoT services and more.
+MVNO started in order to achieve two aims: to use excess capacity and to increase competitiveness in the markets.
+Through MVNOs, wholesale has evolved from voice only focus.
+Now it includes mobile data, messaging, fixed broadband, IoT services and more.

 What does an MVNO do?